groverkaran/django-comments-tree/docs/logic.rst

  c.
 Otherwise sends a ``confirmation_received`` signal.
 You can register a receiver to this signal to do some extra process before approving the comment.
 See :ref:`signal-and-receiver-label`.
 If any receiver returns False the comment will be rejected and the template ``django_comments_tree/discarded.html`` will be rendered.

  d.
-Otherwise an instance of ``XtdComment`` finally hits the database, and
+Otherwise an instance of ``TreeComment`` finally hits the database, and

  e.
 An email notification is sent to previous comments followers telling them about the new comment following up theirs.